BonzaiThePenguin/WikiSort/Chapter 3: In-Place.md

     [ B ][][ 0 ][B][ 1 ][B ][ 5 ][ 6 ][ 2 ][ 4 ][ 3 ][ B ][ B ][ B ][ B ][]
                  ^

-At this point we would merge [ 0 ] with the B values between [ 0 ] and [ 1 ] (marked with a ^ above).
+At this point we would merge [ 0 ] with the B values between [ 0 ] and [ 1 ] \(marked with a ^ above).
 This process repeats until there are no A blocks left, at which point we merge it with the remainder of the B array.

 ==========================
 <b>But... what was accomplished?</b>

 We went from needing to merge A and B with needing to merge an A block with a B block.
 Isn't that the same thing?

-<i>More here</i>
+<i>More here, to explain what changed.</i>

 ==========================
 <b>Sorry, this is still very much a work in progress!</b>